Dr Richard Sowerby (MA (Hons), MLitt, DPhil)

 Areas of interest for supervision

-I would welcome enquiries from prospective doctoral students who are interested in pursuing further work on any aspect of early medieval social and cultural history.
+I welcome enquiries from prospective doctoral students who are interested in pursuing further work on any aspect of early medieval social and cultural history.
 Projects which intend to deal with matters of religion, belief, healing or medicine are especially welcome, as are studies into the cults of saints in the early Middle Ages.

 Current PhD students supervised